 Support – To be validated both as a person and a therapist.
 To plan and utilise the personal and professional resources of the supervisee To give constructive positive and critical feedback.
 To offer a space to reflect and clarify what is evoked by the work and explore our reactions to this experience.
 Ensure that the work is done in such a way that the supervisor can be accountable for the monitoring and quality of the work being done with the children.
 It is important to form a clear contract for every supervisory relationship, stating length of contract, responsibilities and fees.

 Certified Supervisors are those who have taken the APAC Supervisor course and are on the Register of Play and Creative Arts Therapists.
 They may see any members from trainees to accredited.

-Trainee supervisors have done the APAC supervisor course but may only work with certificate and diploma course (in-training) play therapists and must do supervision face to face.
+Trainee supervisors have done the APAC supervisor course but may only work with Certificate and Diploma Course Level Play Therapists (i.e. those who are still in training).